ghltshubh/DLworkflow4Pytorch/README.md

 **Features**
 -	Choose number of GPUs to run your code on.
 -	Define parameters and hyperparameters to track and test your model on.
+NOTE: Runtimes are in seconds
 -	Save the output in a .csv file for reproducability and later investigation.

 ![csvoutput](https://github.com/ghltshubh/DLworkflowWithPytorch/blob/master/csv_output.png?raw=true)